devisle/advanced-react-cli/README.md

 - Redux, Unstated, Unstated-Next and Redux-Thunk have been added in the State Management.
 - Installing Redux automatically generates a store folder containing boilerplate Redux code with instructions to get you started!
 - Installing Prop-Types automatically generates a file containing a sample code to get started!
+- Node-Sass and Styled-Components feature under StyledPackages section of the CLI
+- TypeScript and @types definitions for Node, React, React-Router, and Jest

 # FAQs